John2143/node-rally-tools/Readme.md

  - api: Your api keys and urls
  - repodir: The directory of your repository.
 Should have 3 folders:
    `silo-presets`, `silo-rules`, `silo-metadata`.
- - defaultEnv: Your development enviornment, usually DEV.
+ - defaultEnv: Your development environment, usually DEV.

 ## Usage